EduardsVijups/JavaDrawingGame/README.md

   # CANNOT SAVE IF A FILE NAMED save.txt ALREADY EXISTS!

 load (loads an image that was previously created with "save" command.)
-  # FILE MUST BE NAME load.txt !
+  # FILE MUST BE NAMED load.txt !